front-matter/keycloak-invenio/README.md

 2. Set Login Theme to `orcid-theme`
 3. Save changes

-## Email OTP Two-Factor Authentication
+## Magic Link Passwordless Authentication

-This image includes the [keycloak-2fa-email-authenticator](https://github.com/mesutpiskin/keycloak-2fa-email-authenticator) extension for email-based one-time password authentication.
+This image includes a custom Magic Link authenticator extension for passwordless email-based authentication.
+Users receive a login link via email that automatically authenticates them when clicked.

 ### Prerequisites

-The Email OTP extension is built from source during the Docker image build process and is already included in the image.
+The Magic Link extension is built from source during the Docker image build process and is already included in the image.

 ### SMTP Configuration

-Before Email OTP works, you need to configure your realm's SMTP settings:
+Before Magic Link authentication works, you need to configure your realm's SMTP settings:

 1. Log in to Keycloak as admin
 2. Switch to your realm